robertito13/spotify-web-api-js/README.md

 The wrapper includes helper functions to do the following:

 #### Music metadata
-- Albums, artists, tracks and playlists
+- Albums, artists, tracks, shows, episodes and playlists
 - Audio features and audio analysis for tracks
 - Albums for a specific artist
 - Top tracks for a specific artist